Last Updated: March 6, 2023

 3. Anthony Bourdain (Parts Unknown, No Reservations, A Cook’s Tour & The Layover)

-With the sad news of his recent passing, how can I not include one of the food travel show classics from Anthony Bourdain and his team at CNN.
+With the sad news of his recent passing, how can I not include one of the food travel show classics from Anthony Bourdain and his team at CNN?
 This series was still being filmed at the time of this death, and they have since tried to finalise it without being able to use him for voiceovers.
 However, there is so much material in this series, you won’t be stressed looking for things to watch.

 Parts Unknown is a unique take on travel from Anthony where he visits various countries around the world that interest him and explores all the great food they have on offer.
 But, he does not go for the classy restaurants and showy food, he looks for the best of what locals enjoy.